networknt/light-config-test/light-router/light-portal/README.md

 Virutal host configuration for light-portal entry point on portal VM.
-This is only for the dev environment.
-Production configuration is not open sourced.

-The following domains are supported.
+The following domains are supported as virtual hosts.

 lightapi.net
 faucet.taiji.io
 taiji.io
 demo.taiji.io

+The deployed server is portal.